On the Road: Traveling With Diabetes

 Caring for Your Feet

-Pack comfortable shoes, socks, and a first-aid kit to treat minor foot injuries.
+You want to keep your feet feeling comfy.
+Pack your favorite walking shoes, socks, and a first-aid kit to treat minor foot injuries.

 Bring at least two pairs of shoes so you can change them often.
 This can help you avoid blisters and sore pressure points.